shahar99s/AppDrawer/README.md

-# GameManager
+# AppDrawer
-Lightweight game manager to organize your games
+Lightweight app to organize your apps and specifically games

 Why I abandoned this project: